agbennett-bse/catalan_political_alignment/README.md

-# Project Name
-Spanish Political Alignment
+# Spanish Political Alignment Classifier

 ## Project Intro/Objective
 The purpose of this project is define a classification technique to assign a party to Spanish Parliamentary debate speeches.
 We start with left vs right parties, PP and PSOE,  then we expand our classifier to classify other party speeches.